-Data has always been a cornerstone to gauge business success.
-It gives the companies informative insights about their customers, technologies and the systems that need to be improved upon.
-This ever-growing exponential data has provided us with robust technologies that various professionals use in their day to day lives.
-It doesn’t matter whether you are a healthcare professional, a fashion bigwig or a government agent, big data has truly made our lives simpler.
-What was once considered as redundant information is now delivering immense value in the form of predictive analysis and business intelligence.
+Data has been a crucial cornerstone to gauge business’ success.
+This ever-growing exponential data has provided us with robust technologies that various professionals use in their day-to-day lives.
+What was once considered redundant information is now delivering immense value in the form of predictive analysis and business intelligence.
 Let’s see how big data has become indispensable to businesses today.

 Some interesting applications of big data in daily lives and businesses include: